-The small knob with the horizontal ramp next to it is your volume control.
+The small knob with the horizontal ramp below it is your volume control.
 The Fuzz knob here is where things get extra special.
 Turned fully counter-clockwise, you're essentially turned off.
 You can still use the Tone knob as an EQ and use the volume as a boost.
 As you begin sweeping the knob clockwise, you'll move through overdrive to standard and thick distortion and then on to joining the ranks as a guitar soldier in the fuzz war.

 The Tone knob here is special as well.
 Instead of being a typical high frequency roll-off, here they call it a "multi-curve shaping filter."
 It does the job of normal Tone knobs but also changes the timbre of the signal to help accentuate the bass, mids, or highs depending on where you position it.
 This is an attractive and quality pedal, so much so that it shot to the top of the fuzz game.
 Give hit a whirl if you're so inclined.